 Practical Routes to Resolving Conflict: The Middle East

-In academic year 2019/2020, the CR program offered the following skills courses:
+In the academic year 2019/2020, the CR program offered the following skills courses:

 Instructor: Brett Bruen, President, Global Situation Room, Inc. & former Director of Global Engagement at the White House.